The countryside is open

 England's Green Belt serves a similar function to Malta's ODZ — protecting countryside from urban sprawl.
 Approval rates for "inappropriate development" on Green Belt land run at roughly 20%, and the national planning framework creates a strong presumption against such development.
 Malta's ODZ approval rate of 85% in 2023 is more than four times the English Green Belt rate.
 The comparison is not perfect — Green Belt rules are stricter by design — but it illustrates how far Malta's countryside protection has drifted from international norms.
 A boundary that approves 85% of applications is not a boundary; it is a processing queue.

-The override data reveals the mechanism: when case officers recommend refusal on ODZ land, they are overturned 46.3% of the time.
+The override data reveals the mechanism: when case officers recommend refusal on ODZ land and the case reaches the board, they are overturned about two-thirds of the time.
 This is not sporadic; it is systematic.
 The geographic variation adds another layer: the same ODZ designation offers meaningfully different protection depending on which locality you're in, suggesting that local political dynamics influence planning outcomes even in areas meant to be protected by national policy.

 Each layer of oversight is being routinely circumvented in the same direction: toward approval.
 The officer's professional assessment says no; the board says yes.
 The result is countryside that is no longer countryside on paper.
 The "farmhouse with pool" pattern — visible across dozens of recent approvals — has become the vehicle for converting agricultural land into luxury residential and tourism property.
 If the current trajectory holds, the distinction between ODZ and development zone will become purely administrative within the next decade.

-This finding also connects to the expert override pattern (Discovery 29): when NHAC objected to ODZ developments on ecological grounds, the board overrode them 59% of the time.
+This finding also connects to the expert override pattern ("Overriding the experts"): when NHAC objected to ODZ developments on ecological grounds, the board overrode them 59% of the time.
 The system's multiple safeguards — zoning, officer assessment, expert panels — all point in the same direction, and all are routinely overridden.
 The question is no longer whether the ODZ boundary is effective, but whether it exists in any meaningful sense at all.

 Media sources